vemel/github_actions_js/README.md

 # GitHub Actions Manager

+> -- Who will test our unit tests?
+>
+> -- I have no idea 🤨
+>
-> Who will automate our automation?
+> -- Okay, who will automate our automation?
+>
+> -- GitHub Actions Manager 😎

-Nice and a bit shy CLI tool to get and update [GitHub Actions](https://github.com/features/actions) packs.
+Nice and a bit shy CLI tool to install and update [GitHub Actions](https://github.com/features/actions).
 Comes with awesome packs for [Node.js](./workflows/README.md) and [Python](./workflows_py/README.md) projects.

 - [GitHub Actions Manager](#github-actions-manager)